DylanLIiii/digitalgarden/src/site/notes/Personal Page/TabNet Detailed Explanation.md

 1. Combination of neural networks and decision trees: One of the key design decisions in TabNet was the decision to combine the strengths of neural networks and decision trees.
 Neural networks are able to learn complex, nonlinear relationships in data, while decision trees are highly interpretable and able to handle categorical variables without requiring extensive preprocessing.
 By combining these two approaches, TabNet is able to achieve strong performance while also providing interpretability.

-2. Self-attention mechanism: TabNet uses a self-attention mechanism in its neural network component, which allows the model to weight the importance of different input features based on their relationships with each other.
+2.  [[Personal Page/self-attention mechanism\|self-attention mechanism]]: TabNet uses a self-attention mechanism in its neural network component, which allows the model to weight the importance of different input features based on their relationships with each other.
 This helps the model make more accurate predictions and allows it to perform well on tasks with highly correlated features.

 3. Adam optimization: TabNet is trained using Adam, a variant of stochastic gradient descent that is particularly well-suited for deep learning models.
 Adam is able to adapt the learning rate on a per-parameter basis, which helps the model converge more quickly and achieve better performance.